 QUIET KEY ACTION MOVEMENT

 There are digital piano companies that offer a hybrid key action well over $2000 and mostly above $3000, but not below $2000.
-So when it comes to an authentic key action experience in a home cabinet digital piano under $2000, I would rate this new AP-S450 far above Yamaha, Roland, and Kawai, and also above Korg…but Korg comes the closest to it with there all-plastic key action.
+So when it comes to an authentic key action experience in a home cabinet digital piano under $2000, I would rate this new AP-S450 above Yamaha, Roland, and Kawai, and also above Korg…but Korg comes the closest to it with there all-plastic key action in this price range.

-The new fast-action hybrid key action in the AP-S450 is very responsive, is quiet, and is a pleasure to play.
-Plus, it has synthetic ivory and ebony key tops which look great, feel good, and give the keys a classier appearance.
-So as key actions go, then is a good one and impressive and I believe most people will like the key movement experience very much on this new model.
+The new fast-action hybrid key action in the AP-S450 is very responsive and is quieter than compared to some other brands as I have already mentioned, and is overall, a pleasure to play.
+Plus, it has synthetic ivory and ebony key tops which look great, feel good and help absorb sweat from fingers, and give the keys a classier appearance.
+So as key actions go, this is a good one and impressive for this price range and I believe most people will like the key movement experience very much on this new model.

 PIANO SOUND ENGINE